Covid-19 Delta outbreak: Case confirmed in Hutt Valley - NZ Herald

-The Ministry of Health has confirmed there is a case of Covid-19 in the Hutt Valley.
+The Ministry of Health has confirmed there is a case of Covid-19 in the Hutt Valley, which has been linked to the Lakes DHB area.

+The case is self-isolating and a small number of household contacts have been identified.

+"We are also asking anyone in the Hutt Valley area with symptoms – no matter how mild – to please get tested, even if they are vaccinated - and remain isolated until they return a negative test result," the ministry said.

-Stores in Upper Hutt, Lower Hutt and Naenae were earlier identified today as locations of interest.
+Stores in Upper Hutt, Lower Hutt and Naenae were identified today as locations of interest and the ministry has asked people to check for further updates.

 "It's clear we have Covid in our community in Lower Hutt and that will be unsettling for a lot of people, but we are prepared for this and have worked really hard to get high vaccinations rates across the Hutt Valley.